Chatterji and Holloway on the true implications of Occultism

 “…This is the era of Western Occultism.
 We are now to stand shoulder to shoulder in the U.S. to present it and enlarge it in view of coming cussedness — attacks which will be in the line of trying to impose solely Eastern disciples on us.
 The Masters are not Eastern nor Western, but universal.”
 (William Quan Judge, Letters That Have Helped Me, pg.
 109.)

 William Q. Judge stated at the Parliament of Religions in 1893, that “The time will come when religion will also be a science.
 Today it is not.”
-The true implications of Occult Philosophy from the standpoint of Theosophists is not merely providing special, beautiful interpretations of scriptures.
-Religion cannot expect to ever truly advance, while on the outside treating the history and nature of this study (Occult Science and Occult Philosophy) with superstition, even blinding and perpetually discouraging people from prying into it as it should be.
+The true implications of Occult Philosophy from the standpoint of Theosophists is not merely providing special, beautiful re-interpretations of scripture, understood typically in another common, orthodox, or plainer sense.
+Religion cannot expect to ever truly advance while on the outside treating the history and nature of this study (Alchemy, Occultism, etc) with superstition, even blinding and perpetually discouraging people from prying into it as it should be.
 These strong words mostly on the origins of in their words the “priesthoods and exoteric religions” come from a book titled “Man: Fragments of a Forgotten History,” which basically advances the claims about human origins and evolution argued by H.P.
 Blavatsky in her Anthropogenesis.
 Despite this, there are intriguing opinions about the state and future of religion in it, that is very blunt.
 It is co-authored by Mohini Chatterji and Laura C. Holloway under the identity of “Lay Chela” (a Sanskrit term that was frequent in the Theos.
-Soc. to describe an aspiring disciple of the Masters living in the world).
+Soc. to describe an aspiring disciple of the Masters though living in the world).

 “For occult philosophy is no shadowy system of speculation like any of the hundred philosophies with which the minds of men have been overwhelmed; it is the positive Truth, and by the time enough of it is let out, it will be seen to be so by thousands of the greatest men who may then be living in the world.
 What will be the consequence?
 The first effect on the minds of all who come to understand it, is terribly iconoclastic.
 It drives out before it everything else in the shape of religious belief.
 It leaves no room for any conceptions belonging even to the groundwork or foundation of ordinary religious faith.
 And what becomes then of all rules of right and wrong, of all sanctions for morality?
 Most assuredly there are rules of right and wrong thrilling through every fibre of occult philosophy really higher than any which commonplace theologies can teach; far more cogent sanctions for morality than can be derived at second-hand from the distorted doctrines of exoteric religions; but a complete transfer of the sanction will be a process involving the greatest possible danger for mankind at the time.
 Bigots of all denominations will laugh at the idea of such a transfer being seriously considered.
 The orthodox Christian — confident in the thousand of churches overshadowing all western lands, of the enormous force engaged in the maintenance and propagation of the faith, with the Pope and the Protestant hierarchy in alliance for this broad purpose, with the countless clergy of all sects, and the fiery Salvation Army bringing up the rear — will think that the earth itself is more likely to crumble into ruin than the irresistible authority of Religion to be driven back. (…)